Yellowen/Faalis/README.md

 In production, `:host` should be set to the actual host of your application.

-4. Ensure you have flash messages in `app/views/layouts/application.html.erb`.
+5. Ensure you have flash messages in `app/views/layouts/application.html.erb`.
 For example (Only if you want to change default layout):

 ```rhtml
 <p class="notice"><%= notice %></p>
 <p class="alert"><%= alert %></p>
 ```
-5. Perfrom `rails generate faalis:install_all` to copy necessary files.
+6. Perfrom `rails generate faalis:install_all` to copy necessary files.
-6. Perform `rake db:migrate` and enjoy Faalis
+7. Perform `rake db:migrate` and enjoy Faalis

+## Documents
+There is couple of guides along side with **Ruby** and **JavaScript** API documents inside the source tree.
+We use `yardoc` so you can build them easily or look at automated [rubydoc](http://rubydoc.info/gems/faalis) docs.

+Also take a look at [Wiki of Faalis](https://github.com/Yellowen/Faalis/wiki).

 ## Contributing